• +4527976587

 I used my Multi Cutter tool for this job, cutting from both sides of the edge of the floor.
 Check out the 11 Most Essential Handyman Tools to read more about the Multi Cutter Tool, it is AMAZING!

-Step 4: Prepare to install part 2
+Step 4: Prepare the Ceiling

 Cutting-celling-glass-wall